Bvaneerden/coding_resources/README.md

-coding resources app
+Coding Resources App

+Project Summary:

+Full-stack database backed application for coding resources to assist costudents with learning

 As we start this course I have noticed that people know about so many resources that could be beneficial to many people learning about coding.

 so why not store them in one place and we can keep growing it throughout the course

-Day 1
+Step 1
-start - user login with password and password digest if logged in show logged in as user
+Start - Create user login with email, password and password digest if logged in show logged in as user

-develop idea

-what things should be in the resource user, email, password resource, languages used, difficulty,  description, url, recommended resource table for recommendations

-extra possible features
+Create database
+create resource table with resource name, description, languages, url create user table with user, email, password digest create recommendations table (likes table)

+wire framework

+Add functionality
-drop down list for languages
+drop down list for language selection sort by languages

-sort by languages
+Add